-Complete phase out of HCFC 141 b in the foam manufacturing sector
+Complete phase out of HCFC-141b in the foam manufacturing sector

-India has consciously chosen a path for environment friendly and energy efficient technologies while phasing out Ozone Depleting substances (ODSs).
-Importantly, we are among the few countries globally and a pioneer in some cases in the use of technologies, which are non-Ozone Depleting and have a low Global Warming Potential (GWP).
-India had proactively and successfully taken the challenge of complete phase out of HCFC-141 b, which is a chemical used by foam manufacturing enterprises by 1.1.2020.
+India has consciously chosen a path for environment friendly and energy efficient technologies while phasing out ODSs.
+Importantly, we are among the few countries globally and a pioneer in some cases in the use of technologies, which are non- Ozone Depleting and have a low GWP.
+India had proactively and successfully taken the challenge of complete phase out of HCFC-141b, which is a chemical used by foam manufacturing enterprises by 1.1.2020.

-In a significant first, amongst the Article 5 parties (developing countries) under the Montreal Protocol, India has been able to achieve the complete phase out of HCFC-141 b in the foam manufacturing sector as on 1.1.2020, as part of implementation of HPMP Stage II.
+In a significant first, amongst the Article 5 parties (developing countries) under the Montreal Protocol, India has been able to achieve the complete phase out of HCFC-141b in the foam manufacturing sector as on 1.1.2020, as part of implementation of HPMP Stage-II.